-Meunier the Amy is Assistant Deputy Minister, Commemoration and Public Affairs, at Veterans Affairs Canada (VAC).
-Prior to her current role, she served as Assistant Deputy Minister, Strategic Commemoration.
-Amy has also served in several senior executive positions at VAC including Director General, Centralized Operations Division.
-Director Communications, and Senior Director, Benefit Operations.
+Amy Meunier is the Assistant Deputy Minister, Commemoration and Public Affairs, at Veterans Affairs Canada (VAC).
+Prior to her current role, she served as Assistant Deputy Minister, Strategic Policy and Commemoration.
+Amy has also served in several senior executive positions at VAC including Director General, Centralized Operations Division, Director General, Communications, and Senior Director, Benefit Operations.

-Amy has served in a number of other diverse posts within the Department including Senior Director, Digital and Strategic

-Communications; Director, Access to Information and Privacy; Strategic Advisor to the Deputy Minister and a number of project-oriented roles related to transforming the Department and its programming.
+Amy has served in a number of other diverse posts within the Department including Senior Director, Digital and Strategic Communications; Director, Access to Information and Privacy; Strategic Advisor to the Deputy Minister and a number of project-oriented roles related to transforming the Department and its programming.